Kornass/React-Firebase-Auth-Firestore/README.md

 - Sign up and Log in with email and password
 - Sign up and Log in with Google pop-up
 - Logging out
+- Reseting a password - sending an email with a reset
 - Adding a documents to Firestore database
 - Fetching multiple documents from Firestore database
 - Managing forms in React